isaiahnoelpulidosalazar/inpsNuGet/README.md

 # inpsNuGet

-**inpsNuGet** A NuGet package for .NET that simplifies validation through a custom Check class, a custom Convert class for data conversion, and a dedicated class that simplifies file IO through SimpleFileHandler.
+**inpsNuGet** is a NuGet package for .NET that simplifies validation through a custom Check class, a custom Convert class for data conversion, and a dedicated class that simplifies file IO through SimpleFileHandler.

 ---

 ## Features

-The package operates under the `nugetpackage` namespace and contains several distinct modules to help keep your codebase clean and readable:
+The package operates under the `inpsNuGet` namespace and contains several distinct modules to help keep your codebase clean and readable:

 ### Validation (`Check`)
 A robust validation class to simplify standard string, format, and date checks.